LJCOOL/wp-facebook-aggregator/README.md

 # wp-feed-aggregator

-This plugin will generate Wordpress posts based off public Facebook posts retrieved from Facebook pages that have entered by the admin.
-The generated posts will be automatically added to the same category as other posts that are retrieved from the same Facebook page.
+The WordPress Feed Aggregator Plugin enables users to have posts from multiple (public) Facebook pages added to their existing WordPress blog as a native WordPress post.
+These generated posts will be automatically added to the same category as other posts that are retrieved from the same Facebook page.
+The plugin runs on a schedule, a check for new post’s is done every 5 minutes.

 ## Current post support
 - Images
 - Text based status updates
 - Status updates with images

-The WordPress Feed Aggregator Plugin enables users to have posts from multiple (public) Facebook pages added to their existing WordPress blog as a native WordPress post.
-The plugin runs on a schedule, a check for new post’s is done every 5 minutes.
+- Albums
+- Shared Links
+- Videos

 ## To get started:
 1. Firstly, enable the plugin in the WordPress admin console.